 Transfer the sliced cabbage into a large mixing bowl, add the salt and start working the salt into the cabbage with your hands.
 You can also use a potato masher but I find that using my hands works best.
 Slowly the salt will force the liquid out of the cabbage and the cabbage will become watery.
 This can take 10 to 15 minutes.

 Now pack the cabbage into your prepared jars.
 I like using kitchen tongs for this but you can also just use your hands or a spoon.
-Make sure to press the cabbage tightly and also to pour all liquid in the jars too so the cabbage is fully submerged.
+Make sure to press the cabbage down firmly and pour all the liquid in the jars too so the cabbage is fully submerged.
 If there’s not enough liquid simply dissolve 1 teaspoon of salt in 1 cup of water and add enough to submerge the cabbage.
 Once the cabbage is submerged, close the jar using the lids.

 The good, the bad and the ugly

-If you see any mould, skim it off right away and make sure the sauerkraut is submerged.
-Don’t eat any mouldy parts!
+If you see any black mould, throw the jar away!
+Always make sure the cabbage is fully submerged in the brine.
+Never eat any mouldy parts!